 Anyone can speak for 5 minutes (absolute maximum 10 minutes) on a topic of their own choice that is in some way related to humanism.
 It can be a personal account or an objective review.
 The idea is that you talk about something that interests you and then you interest us!
 You can use PowerPoint if you wish, but that is not essential.
 Please email the chairman with the title of your planned talk to prevent duplication.

-Sunday 11 February 2018: When tickets go on sale, we shall reserve seats at the Darwin Lecture and arrange a social event in connection with it.
+Sunday 11 February 2018: A group of SHG members will be attending the annual Darwin Lecture at the Theatre Severn.
 The talk this year is “I, the Geologist”: Charles Darwin’s first career by Professor Martin Rudwick, retired professor in the history of science, who lives in Bishop’s Castle.

 Thursday 18 October: AGM

-Thursday 15 November
+Thursday 15 November: tba